jmarquesOT/sentilo-docs-test/docs/tutorials/arduino_tutorial.rst

            // Setup the LM35 sensor
            setupLM35();

            // Setup the Sentilo Client
            // and network connection
-           setupSetiloClient();
+           setupSentiloClient();

            // Setup the Sentilo sensor
            // and create it if doesn't exists setupSentiloSensor();